 “MUSIC AT THE SPEED OF LIGHT”

-Toy technology can offer the arts with an affordable, dynamic, and versatile musical platform for experiential learning or freestyle experimentation–able to inspire participation in the arts–and apparent technology may possess new capabilities that surpass strings and that are able to interpret artistic expression and musical nuances.
+Toy technology can offer the arts with an affordable, dynamic, and versatile musical platform for experiential learning or freestyle experimentation–able to inspire participation in the arts–and apparent technology may possess new capabilities that surpass strings and that are able to interpret new artistic expressions and gestural nuances.
 Jeffrey’s goals are to potentially produce “higher creative performance” instruments as opposed to and in addition to “higher performance” instruments – stringless iterations that encourage freer movement or reduce physical stress and mental inhibition.
 Stringless platforms, as a result, can potentially interpret the natural movements of learners while paradoxically expanding on creativity to further challenge professional string players.
 Higher creativity means that there are more choices – more bits of information that are designed to express electroacoustic art mathematically.
 In other words, on the one hand, stringless instruments should be more forgiving and easier to play, and on the other hand, should provide experienced artists/composers with more ways to express themselves.

 Non-electronic = Training Aid and Derivative Art